2006 United States Senate elections: Michigan

 Economic issues took front-and-center in the campaign, as Michigan's unemployment rate was one of the highest in the nation.
 In July 2006, unemployment in Michigan stood at approximately 7%, compared with a 4.7% rate nationwide.
 Pessimism about the state's economic future had left Michigan ranked 49th nationally between 2000 and 2005 in retaining young adults.
 Since its peak, Detroit had lost over a million people.
 Bouchard claimed that the incumbent had accomplished nothing, dubbing her "Do-Nothing Debbie."

-From a long way out Stabenow looked like she might be vulnerable.
-President Bush even came to Michigan to campaign for Bouchard, raising over $1,000,000 dollars for him.
-However Bouchard never won a single poll.
+From a long way out, Stabenow looked like she might be vulnerable.
+President Bush even came to Michigan to campaign for Bouchard, raising over $1,000,000 for him.
+However, Bouchard never won a single poll.
 By October the Republican Party, started taking resources out of Michigan to focus on closer races, essentially ceding the race to Stabenow.
 Stabenow would go on to win the election easily, capturing nearly 57% of the vote.
-Stabenow did well throughout Michigan, but performed better in heavily populated cities like Detroit, Lansing, Ann Arbor, and Kalamazoo.
+Stabenow did well throughout Michigan but performed better in heavily populated cities like Detroit, Lansing, Ann Arbor, and Kalamazoo.
 Bouchard did win Grand Rapids, a typical Republican area.
 He also won in many rural areas around the state.
-However Bouchard failed to put a dent in Stabenow's lead, largely due to her strong performance in heavily populated areas.
-Bouchard conceded to Stabenow at 9:58 P.M.
+However, Bouchard failed to put a dent in Stabenow's lead, largely due to her strong performance in heavily populated areas.
+Bouchard conceded to Stabenow at 9:58 p.m.
 EST.